 - Provide members access to experts from various disciplines within the Association membership

 The Association for Crime Scene Reconstruction (ACSR) began in 1991 with a group of professionals in Oklahoma and Texas who investigated crime scenes and performed forensic analyses and comparisons on evidence from crime scenes.
 These professionals saw a need for an organization that would encompass an understanding of the whole crime scene and the necessity of reconstructing that scene in order to better understand the elements of the crime and to recognize and preserve evidence.

 ACSR members are law enforcement investigators, forensic experts, and teachers from all over the United States and a growing number of countries around the world.
-Current membership is approximately 173.
+ACSR currently has approximately 225 members.